ouradvocates/.github/pull_request_template.md

 <!--
-     For Work In Progress Pull Requests, please use the Draft PR feature, see https://github.blog/2019-02-14-introducing-draft-pull-requests/ for further details.
+     For Work In Progress Pull Requests, please use the Draft PR feature.

      For a timely review/response, please avoid force-pushing additional commits if your PR already received reviews or comments.